LubinKerhuel/hugo/content/post/pitot-build/index.md

 src="/img/pitot-darcy-prandtl-gps-wind-calibration.png"
 link="/img/pitot-darcy-prandtl-gps-wind-calibration.png"
 width="100%"
 title="Experimental measurement comparing GPS ground speed with pitot-tube air speed on 200s of a Firstar 1600 RC plane flight.
-Match between the GPS ground speed and the ground speed estimated from the pitot tube with wind correction." caption="GPS Speed over ground (red).
+Match between the GPS ground speed and the the pitot tube subtracted from the estimated wind." caption="GPS Speed over ground (red).
 Pitot air-speed (blue) computed with $\rho=1.15$.
 Reconstructed up-front wind (green).
 Pitot air-speed minus wind estimated (black) where $V\_pitot$ is averaged and under-sampled by a factor 5 reducing its sampling rate from 250Hz to 50Hz.
 Up-front wind is estimated from the GPS COG angle ($\approx \theta\_{heading}$), and the estimated wind strength ($V\_{wind}= 2.5 m/s$) and direction ($\theta\_{wind} = 101°$)." numbered="true" >}}

 More figures in [online presentation](/slides/pitot-build/#/10).

 The GPS update rate is 10Hz.
 It is sampled at 50Hz to minimize delay.
-The pitot-tube update rate is 260Hs and it is sampled at 250Hz.
+The pitot-tube sensor update rate is 260Hs but it is sampled at 250Hz.

 The error is defined with $error = V\_{gps} - \left( V\_{Pitot} - V_{wind}*cos(\Theta\_{heading} + \Theta\_{wind}) \right) $.
 For the 200s of the flight shown on the figure, the error measured is: